-In February 2018, we went diving in the cenotes in the Yucatan peninsula in Mexico.
+In February 2018, we went diving in the cenotes in the Yucatan peninsula of Mexico.
 The purpose of this underwater photo project was to create a new collection entitled "Divine Lights".
 It will be part of our "Around the Spirit" theme and will be developed in the "Black and White Shades" style.

 Cenotes are very numerous in the Yucatan region.
 Cenotes are chasms or sinkholes filled with a superficial layer of fresh water.
-Sometimes there is a lower layer of seawater if they communicate with the ocean by faults.
+Sometimes there is a lower layer of seawater if they connect with the ocean by faults.
 Cenotes are produced by a phenomenon of dissolution and collapse of limestone lands located above an underground network of caves and rivers.
 They are found both in picturesque places in the jungle and in cities.